Do you want to know how to start a successful blog in 2023?

-I’ve created a few of them over the years but the best way to create a lead magnet is one that addresses a specific niche in your market.
+I’ve created a few of them over the years, but the best way to create a lead magnet is one that addresses a specific niche in your market.

-For example, this is one I created a while back that shows people 287 proven course ideas.
+For example, I created this one a while back that shows people 287 proven course ideas.

 In my case, my lead magnet was just a simple list I put together.
 However, a lead magnet can be anything from a pdf file, a video, or even a special podcast episode.
 The sky is the limit with opt-in offer ideas.

-Finally, before I move on there is one final golden rule you should follow when you’re creating your lead magnet and that is your lead magnet should be short and simple and easy to consume.
+Finally, before I move on, there is one final golden rule you should follow when creating your lead magnet: your lead magnet should be short, simple, and easy to consume.

-“I’ll check that out tonight” or
+“I’ll check that out tonight,” or

 Quick Tip: Use Fiverr.com to create your lead magnet cover.
 It’s inexpensive and they usually turn out pretty good.

 Sign Up For an Email Service Provider

-I’ll be honest Convertkit isn’t the cheapest option here but I tried enough other options that I’m willing to pay a little more so I don’t have to worry about the tech stuff.
+I’ll be honest Convertkit isn’t the cheapest option here, but I tried enough other options that I’m willing to pay a little more so I don’t have to worry about the tech stuff.

 Send Out Weekly Emails

 #5 Create a Monetization Plan

-In this section, I’m going to talk about 4 ways I’ve grown my income over the last 10+ years.
+This section will discuss four ways I’ve grown my income over the last 10+ years.

-There are other premium ad networks out there such as Ezoic and Ad Thrive but they require you to have higher traffic levels.
-For example, if you want to join Ad Thrive your blog will need around 100,000 page views per month.
+There are other premium ad networks out there, such as Ezoic and Ad Thrive, but they require you to have higher traffic levels.
+For example, your blog will need around 100,000 page views monthly if you want to join Ad Thrive.

 Get Above the Fold

 Having one above the follow gets your audience’s eyeballs on them right from the start and gives you a much better chance of getting clicked on.

 Change Up Yor Ads

-Finally, every six months or so take some time to change up your ads and test new ideas.
-This is done for a few reasons
+Finally, every six months or so, take some time to change up your ads and test new ideas.
+This is done for a few reasons.

-For example, if you get 5000 page views a month and you go from a 1% conversion to a 2% conversion rate then you’ve just literally doubled your month all with the same amount of traffic.
+For example, if you get 5000 page views a month and go from a 1% conversion to a 2% conversion rate, you’ve doubled your month with the same amount of traffic.